-The Audit Committee is composed of three members of the Board of Directors, Messrs.
-Frank A. Dottori, Tony Meti and Louis A. Tanguay, all of whom are independent and financially literate.
+The Audit Committee is composed of four members of the Board of Directors, Messrs.
+Frank A. Dottori, Anthony M. Fata, Tony Meti and Louis A. Tanguay, who is the Chairman of this Committee, all of whom are independent and financially literate.
+Mr. Fata was named on April 20, 2010 as part of the succession plan for this Committee which was, until then, composed of three members.
 The Audit Committee has the mandate to (i) review the annual and quarterly financial statements of the Company and certain other public disclosure documents required by regulatory authorities; (ii) review the nature and scope of the annual audit as proposed by the external auditors and Management, including the appropriateness of the accounting principles and practices used by the Company; (iii) monitor periodically the adequacy and the effectiveness of the internal control and management information systems of the Company; (iv) approve all services not related to audit services which the external auditors may render to the Company and its subsidiaries, subject to the policy of the Company on services which may be provided by the Company's external auditors and by other accounting firms; (v) oversee and control the internal audit function; (vi) review and approve the annual internal audit plan; (vii) oversee the application of the Company's procedure regarding complaints of an auditing or a financial nature; (viii) examine, approve and apply the hiring policy of the Company with respect to employees and former employees of the present auditors and former auditors of the Company; (ix) review and evaluate the risk factors inherent to the Company's business and ensure that appropriate measures are in place to manage them effectively; and (x) present quarterly reports to the Board of Directors with respect to its achievements and current projects.
-The Audit Committee's charter is published in the Annual Information Form of the Company under Appendix A. During fiscal 2009, the Audit Committee held eight (8) meetings, all of which were followed by meetings where Management was not present.
+The Audit Committee's charter is published in the Annual Information Form of the Company under Appendix A. During fiscal 2010, the Audit Committee held seven (7) meetings, six (6) of which were followed by meetings where Management was not present.

 Through its Audit Committee, the Board of Directors identifies the principal risks relating to the Company's business, ensures the implementation of appropriate systems to manage these risks and receives regular reports from Management on these matters.
-Please refer to page 35 of the Annual Report under the heading "Risk and Uncertainties" for a list of the principal risks relating to the Company's business.
+Please refer to page 23 of the Management's Analysis contained in the Annual Report under the heading "Risk and Uncertainties" for a list of the principal risks relating to the Company's business.
 The Audit Committee, which reports to the Board of Directors, is responsible for ensuring the adequacy and the effectiveness of the internal control and management information systems of the Company.
-The Audit Committee regularly meets with the Executive Vice-President, Finance and Administration and the external auditors in order to examine issues pertaining to the presentation of financial information, accounting practices, upcoming accounting norms, internal accounting systems as well as financial controls and procedures, auditing procedures and programs.
+The Audit Committee regularly meets with the Executive Vice President, Finance and Administration and the external auditors in order to examine issues pertaining to the presentation of financial information, accounting practices, upcoming accounting norms, internal accounting systems as well as financial controls and procedures, auditing procedures and programs.
 The Audit Committee also reviews and monitors the practices and procedures adopted by the Company to assure that Management certification of financial information is in compliance with the applicable legislation.
 In the exercise of its mandate, the Audit Committee meets quarterly with the internal audit director of the Company, with and without Management.